eekcoopuw/jobmon/docsource/quickstart.rst

     but that leads to the question of what utilities we want to expose to help users to debug in general.

-As soon as you change any of the values of your WorkflowArgs or modify the TaskDag, you'll cause a new Workflow entry to be created in the jobmon database.
-When calling run() on this new Workflow, any progress through the TaskDag that may have been made in previous Workflows will be ignored.
+As soon as you change any of the values of your WorkflowArgs or modify its Tasks, you'll cause a new Workflow entry to be created in the jobmon database.
+When calling run() on this new Workflow, any progress through the Tasks that may have been made in previous Workflows will be ignored.

 .. todo for the jobmon developers::